Die neue Marlene: Critical reception

-In its "Pop Spotlight" column, Billboard highly praises the album highlighting that despite the entire repertoire being sung in German, the artist perfectly conveys the message of the songs through her warm, intimate, and distinctive vocal delivery.
-The review emphasizes the versatility of the material, which ranges from the plaintive "The Little Drummer Boy" to the vibrant Mersey-beat rhythm of "Theme for Young Lovers" and the folk song "Puff, the Magic Dragon".
-The final verdict is that Dietrich is "compelling and exciting throughout", attesting to the power and charisma of her performance that transcend any language barrier.

-Cash Box hails Dietrich's album as "one of her best recorded outings thus far," crediting her legendary status from both her cinematic roles and her expressive singing.
-The review notes that the album refreshingly combines well-known American tunes set to German lyrics with a selection of traditional German ("Gothic") numbers.
-The publication highlights "Puff The Magic Dragon" and "Und Wenn Er Wiederkommt" (And When He Returns) as the album's standout tracks.
+Billboard wrote that, despite being entirely in German, Marlene Dietrich "puts the lyric message across in her warm, intimate and distinctive vocal stylings", adding that she "is compelling and exciting throughout".
+Cash Box praised the album, stating that Marlene Dietrich "has come up with one of her best recorded outings thus far", highlighting its "refreshing musical session" and noting tracks such as "Puff the Magic Dragon" among the best.

-In a 1965 review, The Age observed that while Marlene Dietrich had "swiftly come and gone", her music lived on through her recordings, including the EMI album Die neue Marlene, which the newspaper highlighted as part of the preservation of her melodic legacy.
-In a review for The Glasgow Herald in 1965, A.D.H. praised the album, remarking that "there never was such a thing as an old Marlene".
+The Age observed that while Marlene Dietrich had "swiftly come and gone", her music lived on through her recordings, and compared the album to Dietrich in London, stating that De neu Marlene was "the more interesting of the two releases for purely artistic reasons".
+The Glasgow Herald praised the album, remarking that "there never was such a thing as an old Marlene".
 The critic highlighted the album's twelve German-language songs, describing them as a blend of softness and her characteristic "magical guttural" tone.
 Performances of "Ein Mann ist ein Mann", "Puff, the Magic Dragon", and a German version of Bob Dylan's "Blowin' in the Wind" were singled out as "totally captivating".